mapeditor/tiled/util/java/README.md

 ## Folders description

-`libtiled-java` - contains source code for a library that adds support of Tiled maps to your java project.
+* `libtiled-java` - contains source code for a library that adds support of Tiled maps to your java project.
-`tmx-viewer-java` - sample project, that uses `libtiled-java` to view Tiled map files.
+* `tmx-viewer-java` - sample project, that uses `libtiled-java` to view Tiled map files.

-Every aforecited folder contains README.MD related to its contents.
+Every folder contains README.MD related to its contents.

 ## Packaging the project